Role of rotations in Stern-Gerlach interferometry with massive objects: Interferometer operation

 The SGI sequence consists of four gradient pulses for acceleration, stopping, opposite acceleration and stopping again~\cite{Margalit2021}.
 We denote by $T$ the duration of each pulse and by $T_d$ the delay time between the pulses.
-In general the durations of the pulses are not necessarily equal to each other but we will use equal durations when using a simplified model of the SGI, where the pulses are equal and there is no delay time between them.
-We take the two spin states of the interferometer to be the strong-field-seeking state $|-\rangle$ and the state $|0\rangle$ and avoid the weak-field-seeking state $|+\rangle$, where the angular orientation is unstable.
-However, in the end of this paper we also examine the possibility of utilizing the $|+\rangle$ state when the time of operation is short, and find surprisingly also favorable results for such a configuration.
+In general the durations of the pulses are not necessarily equal to each other but we will use a simplified model of the SGI, where the pulses are equal and there is no delay time between them.
+The acceleration scheme may be either symmetric, by using strong- and weak-field-seeking states $|\pm\rangle$ to obtain opposite accelerations during each gradient pulse, or it may be non-symmetric, by using the strong-field seeking state $|-\rangle$ and the magnetically insensitive state $|0\rangle$ in the two arms.
+The first option is quite problematic because the weak-field-seeking state $|+\rangle$ is rotationally unstable when the spin is oriented along the magnetic field, as demonstrated in Fig.~\ref{fig:NVenergy}.
+We will therefore choose the non-symmetric configuration where no acceleration is applied along one of the arms during the gradient pulse, when I is in the magnetically insensitive state $|0\rangle$.
+However, in the end of this paper we also examine the possibility of utilizing the $|+\rangle$ state when the time of operation is short.

-The interferometer scheme that we have in mind starts after preparing the NV in the state $|-\rangle$ in a homogeneous magnetic field of strength $B_0$ aligned along the NV axis.
+The interferometer scheme that we have in mind is demonstrated in Fig.~\ref{fig:interfscheme}(a). it starts after preparing the NV in the state $|-\rangle$ in a homogeneous magnetic field of strength $B_0$ aligned along the NV axis.
 The sequence starts with a microwave $\pi/2$ pulse that splits the spin state into a superposition of $|-\rangle$ and $|0\rangle$ and the magnetic gradient is applied for a time duration $T$, which is about a quarter of the spin coherence time $\tau_c$.
 After this pulse a $\pi$-pulse is applied and the gradient is applied again for a duration $2T$.
 Finally, a $\pi$-pulse is applied again and the gradient is applied again for a time $T$, after which a final $\pi/2$ pulse is applied.
 The evolution is then $|-\rangle\to |0\rangle\to |-\rangle$ along one arm and $|0\rangle\to|-\rangle\to|0\rangle$ along the other, with corresponding durations $T,2T,T$.
+The evolution of the CoM DOF [Fig.~\ref{fig:interfscheme}(a)] is accompanied by the evotion of the angular DOF [Fig.~\ref{fig:interfscheme}(b)], which is the main subject of this work.